e-larzabal/portfolio/README.md

 # Informations
 - Repository name :  biarritz-202007-java-poec-checkpoint2
-- Duration : 1 day
+- Duration : 1 day for the checkpoint2 and open to finish

 # Library